1986 Arizona gubernatorial election

 The 1986 Arizona gubernatorial election took place on November 4, 1986, for the post of Governor of Arizona.
 Republican Evan Mecham, who defeated Burton Barr for the Republican nomination, defeated the Democratic nominee and State Superintendent Carolyn Warner and independent candidate Bill Schulz.

-However, Mecham did not complete his full term, as he was impeached and removed from office in 1988.
+Mecham's victory in the primary and general elections are considered among the greatest political surprises in Arizona history.
+Ultimately, Mecham did not complete his full four-year term in office; he was impeached and removed from office in 1988.

 This was the first gubernatorial election in which La Paz County participated after separating from Yuma County in between this election and the one just before it.

+Background

+Bruce Babbitt, who succeed to the office of Governor upon the 1978 death of Wesley Bolin, chose not to run for a third term in office.
+Babbitt was first elected over Evan Mecham in 1978 and re-elected in a landslide in 1982; some speculated that he would seek to succeed Barry Goldwater in the United States Senate, but Babbitt ultimately focused on a run for President of the United States in 1988.

+Although no Republican had been elected Governor of Arizona since 1970, President Ronald Reagan had carried the state with record margins in 1980 and 1984.